CMSgov/beneficiary-fhir-data/rfcs/0000-monorepo.md

 Given our continuous deployment approach, this doesn't really apply, but it's worth noting that monorepos don't lend themselves to tagging releases of individual subprojects.

+In addition, Jenkins' multibranch pipeline job type is the default choice these days (for good reason: it's excellent) but doesn't really support the concept of multiple joba from/for a single repo.
+To some extent, that's fine: we _want_ to build everything anytime anything changes, as this will allow us to test and deploy all pieces of our code when we branch.
+It will be a bit awkward for tasks that make sense to run in Jenkins but aren't really part of our default build workflow, e.g. full performance tests or Jenkins-as-cron kind of items.
+At least one option for managing that is having a Jenkins job parameter such as "`jobType`" that the Jenkinsfile uses to select which _actual_ job code to go run.
+Other options exist as well, so this drawback feels manageable.

 ### Proposed Solution: Notable Alternatives
 [Proposed Solution: Notable Alternatives]: #proposed-solution-notable-alternatives